 Big South Fork Trail Maps - this page provides links to several trail maps throughout the Big South Fork NRRA.

-Hiking Trails from Leatherwood Ford Trailhead (102 kB) - Provides descriptions of the hiking trails running out from the Leatherwood Ford Trailhead.
+Tennessee Hiking Trails (East Rim, Leatherwood Ford and Bandy Creek Areas (1.32 Mb) - Provides descriptions of the hiking trails around East Rim, Leatherwood Ford and the Bandy Creek Areas.
 Also includes a shaded relief map showing those trails.

 Horseback Riding - Provides a brief description of horse trail system and lists facilities within Big South Fork which are available to riders.

 Trailhead Signs and Trail Blazes - In an effort to make the trail system more user friendly for the wide variety of users at Big South Fork National River and Recreation Area the park is formulating a new system of trailhead and trail markings.
 This new system will consist of both graphic symbols and color coded blazes to indicate the types of use authorized for a particular trail.

 Special Uses Trail Map (3.13 Mb) - During special use events certain trails and areas may be utilized if they are designated for the recreational activity.

 A Guide to Paddling in the Big South Fork (151 kB) - Provides information on river safety, recommended river levels and ratings for various sections of the river and directions to river access points.

 A Guide to the Blue Heron Community (472 Mb) - This guide provides additional information for your visit to Blue Heron.
 Images may appear pixilated on screen, but will print nicely.